mvysny/vaadin-on-kotlin/docs/creating_ui.md

 The components are typically rich in functionality.
 For example `ComboBox` does not render into the HTML `<input>` element but it instead renders a rich `<div>` hierarchy which allows for features which are not possible with the `<input>` element, such as auto-completion.
-There is a big palette of pre-made components, and we use server-side Java code to we compose and nest them.
-Vaadin then makes sure to call the client-side of every component, to render the proper HTML elements.
+There is a big palette of pre-made components, and we use server-side Java code to create them and add them into layouts.
+Vaadin then makes sure to create the client-side GWT widget for every component and inserts it into the HTML into appropriate location.
 The rendering process is typically self-contained, implemented in the component client-side code and typically can not be controlled directly from server-side Java.

 For example, a typical Vaadin form uses the `FormLayout` component and adds a couple of `CheckBox`, `TextField` and